dhurlburtusa/shortcuts/npm/npm-cheat_sheet.md

 npm login
 ```

-Use may use a Github email for the email.
+You may use a Github email for the email.
 It looks something like:
 `dhurlburtusa@users.noreply.github.com`.

 If you are planning to publish the package to a particular scope you have